-“I’ve always had a touch for it, you know, in my heart,” he explains, gesturing at his chest, “because people used to live there.”
+“I’ve always had a touch for it," Walters said.
+"In my heart,” he explains, gesturing at his chest, “because people used to live there.”

-Walters’ nephew recently began researching the family ancestry and discovered their ancestors were residents of Holland Island.
+Walters’ nephew recently began researching his family's ancestry and discovered their ancestors were residents of Holland Island.
 For Walters, that knowledge was a shock.
 The current state of Holland Island makes it hard to imagine the bustling life and community that used to call it home.

 Deal Island today

-This is all happening on a slow geologic scale, but the combination of factors facing Deal Island is accelerating the timeline for its human residents.
-In this area, it is not a matter of what is causing the changes—whether you want to believe it is human-caused climate change, changes that are part of the natural cycle of the earth, sea level rise, erosion alone, a sinking Chesapeake or a combination of factors—the reason is not important.
-Everyone on the island can see the changes.
+The sinking is happening on a slow geologic scale, but a combination of factors is accelerating the timeline for Deal Island.
+It is not a matter of what is causing the changes—whether you want to believe it is human-caused climate change, changes that are part of the natural cycle of the earth, sea level rise, erosion alone, or a blend of all of those factors—everyone on the island can see the changes.
 Current residents will likely live out their days on Deal Island, but the island and the way of life will not last forever.
-However, there is still a ways to go until then.

 The knowledge remains in those working the water, and residents are taking the long view.
 Further up the road into the interior of the island, a new heritage museum is taking shape.
 It began as a skipjack museum that has developed into a history of the people and their way of life, preserving the society and culture of the watermen and their families.